VOL. XCIV, NO. 247

 Should I choose Listen Notes or Markets.com?

-Choose Listen Notes if you need Podcast API v2: search, directory, insights; official client libraries; OpenAPI spec & mock server for keyless testing., and Pricing tiers with concrete quotas: FREE (300 req/mo), PRO (base fee with 5k req/mo included + tiered overages), ENTERPRISE (annual contract, larger quotas, relaxed caching/no-logo)..
-Go with Markets.com if Multi-asset CFD coverage including forex, shares, commodities, indices, ETFs, bonds, and crypto (where permitted)., and Choice of platforms: proprietary web and mobile apps, MetaTrader 4/5 desktop, and full TradingView integration. better fits how you invest.
+Choose Listen Notes if you need Podcast API v2: search, directory, insights, transcripts on higher tiers, official client libraries, OpenAPI spec, and mock server for keyless testing., and Pricing tiers with concrete quotas: FREE (300 req/mo), PRO (base fee with 5k req/mo included + tiered overages), ENTERPRISE (annual contract, larger quotas, relaxed caching/no-logo)..
+Go with Markets.com if Multi-asset CFD coverage including forex, shares, commodities, indices, ETFs, bonds, and crypto (where permitted)., and Choice of platforms: proprietary web and mobile apps, MetaTrader 4/5 desktop, and TradingView integration for CFD trading or UK spread betting where available. better fits how you invest.

 What asset classes do Listen Notes and Markets.com cover?